nickangtc/old-jekyll-blog/_posts/2017-03-12-general-assembly-singapore-review.md

 <h3>IMDA’s TIPP subsidy programme</h3>
 At the time of writing, Singaporeans get a heavy subsidy from the Infocomm Media Development Authority (IMDA) when enrolling in the Web Development Immersive, purportedly to encourage more people to take the leap into the technology industry.
 From their <a href="https://portal.imda.gov.sg/Sub/Talent/Professional-Development/Tech-Immersion-and-Placement">website</a>:

-&gt; TIPP is an initiative by IMDA to convert non-ICT professionals, especially graduates from Science, Technology, Engineering and Math (STEM) background or other disciplines into industry ready ICT professionals and placed into tech roles, after undergoing a short, intensive and immersive training courses delivered by industry practitioners.
+> TIPP is an initiative by IMDA to convert non-ICT professionals, especially graduates from Science, Technology, Engineering and Math (STEM) background or other disciplines into industry ready ICT professionals and placed into tech roles, after undergoing a short, intensive and immersive training courses delivered by industry practitioners.

 As a Singaporean, you will likely only need to pay somewhere around $5,500 instead of $12,000, and there’s almost no paper work required on your part.
 But nothing is free - so be prepared to work for the subsidy.
 There are post-graduation requirements that you will need to meet to fully qualify for the subsidy, like finding employment in the tech industry within a few months of graduation (it might be 3 months if I’m not mistaken).
 Great perk, but you have to work for it.
 <h3>Cost vs Benefits of investing in WDI</h3>